 Sometimes plans change, especially when you’re on the road.
 If you don’t show up, there’s no charge.

-To get to Chinatown with public transport you can take 28, 76 and 83 busses.
-91 Perris Valley Line, San Bernardino Line and Ventura County Line trains, the Red Line Subway and the Gold Line Light Rail.
+To get to Chinatown by public transport you can take 28, 76 and 83 busses.
+91 Perris Valley Line, San Bernardino Line and Ventura County Line trains, the Red Line Subway, and the Gold Line Light Rail.
 To get to Chinatown from: